-Our cafeteria is a relatively large room, and to help in ensuring a good lunch period, there are a few rules we have to observe:
+Our cafeteria is a relatively large space, and to help in ensuring a good lunch period, there are a few rules students have to observe:

 - While waiting in line for their lunch, students should be orderly and patient.
 Students should form a line when waiting for their turn. - Students should make an effort to include other students who may wish to sit with them.
 Students may not save seats.
 Students are expected to stay in one seat for the duration of the lunch period. - Try to speak at a moderate volume.
 There is no need to yell or scream. - Please keep the cafeteria a clean place to eat.
 Food should find its way to your stomach, not on the tables or floors.
 Clean your table and the area around your seat when finished.
-Please be cooperative if the adults supervising the cafeteria ask for help in picking up at the end of the lunch wave. - Food must be finished before leaving the cafeteria.
-No food should be taken from the cafeteria, including snack food or drinks from the vending machine. - Throw all trash away and recycle your aluminum and plastic cans in the receptacles provided.

-• Students may only leave the cafeteria after being dismissed by a supervising adult.
-Do not run when leaving the cafeteria.
+Students are expected to be cooperative if the adults supervising the cafeteria ask for help in picking up at the end of the lunch wave. - Food must be finished before leaving the cafeteria.
+No food should be taken from the cafeteria, including snack food or drinks from the vending machine. - Throw all trash away and recycle your aluminum and plastic cans in the receptacles provided. - Students may only leave the cafeteria after being dismissed by a supervising adult.
+Do not run when leaving the cafeteria or at any time until outside of the gym area.